blouyakis/emt_basic/module_3_test.md

 ### Q40 🟡
 **Front**
-40-year-old female vomiting 2 days, responsive to verbal, cool dry skin, HR 116, RR 24, BP 100/70.
-Best transport position?
+Your patient is a 40-year-old female who has been experiencing abdominal pain and vomiting for 2 days.
+She is now responsive to verbal stimulus; has cool, dry skin; a heart rate of 116; respirations of 24; and a blood pressure of 100/70.
+Which of the following is the best position for transporting this patient?
 · **Left lateral recumbent with legs bent** · Supine knees bent · Sitting 90° · Sitting 45°

 **Back**